 QE bit.
 The Quad Enable (QE) bit is a non-volatile bit with a factory default of "0".
-When QE is "0", Quad mode commands are ignored; pins WP#/SIO2 and the RESET#/SIO3 of 8-pin package function as WP# and RESET#, respectively.
+When QE is "0", Quad mode commands are ignored; pins WP#/SIO2 function as WP#.
 When QE is "1", Quad mode is enabled and Quad mode commands are supported along with Single and Dual mode commands.
-Pins WP#/SIO2 and the RESET#/SIO3 of 8-pin package function as SIO2 and SIO3, respectively, and their alternate pin functions are disabled.
-Enabling Quad mode also disables the HPM feature and the RESET feature of 8-pin package.
+Pin WP#/SIO2 function as SIO2, and its alternate pin functions are disabled.
+Enabling Quad mode also disables the HPM feature.